Argentina prepares for Milei to start shock therapy

 By Marc Jones

-LONDON, Dec 11 (Reuters) - Argentina's financial markets were on tenterhooks on Monday to see if new President Javier Milei would immediately launch into his promised economic shock therapy by devaluing the peso.
+LONDON (Reuters) -Argentina's financial markets on Monday were waiting for new President Javier Milei to launch into his promised economic shock therapy with a huge devaluation of the peso.

 The radical economist took office on Sunday with a warning in his inaugural speech that he had no alternative to a sharp, painful fiscal shock to fix the country's "titanic" challenges.

-Milei has promised deep cuts to public spending but his task looks daunting, with inflation nearing 200%, recession looming and payments ramping up while Argentina's reserves are depleted.
+Milei has promised deep cuts to public spending but his task looks daunting with hyperinflation and recession now looming and the government's reserves thoroughly depleted.

-His speech was light on details, but he reiterated there would be a fiscal adjustment equivalent to 5% of GDP through cuts that would fall on "the state and not the private sector".
+The 53-year-old's speech on Sunday was light on detail, but he reiterated there would be a fiscal adjustment equivalent to 5% of GDP through cuts that would fall on "the state and not the private sector".

-Investors are now waiting to see how quickly he moves and for more of the details.
+Investors are now waiting for the plan to be fleshed out and to see how quickly he moves.
+A government spokesman said key measures would be laid out on Tuesday by new Economy Minister Luis Caputo.

-Argentina's international government dollar-denominated bonds, which have surged some 25% since Milei won the Presidency last month, looked to be drifting lower in Europe but focus was largely the peso and when and how large its widely-expected devaluation will be.
+Argentina's international dollar-denominated bonds, which have surged some 25% since Milei won the presidency last month, looked to be drifting lower but focus was largely on the peso and when and how large its widely-expected devaluation will be.

-"Now he (Milei) needs to get down to the hard graft of governing," BlueBay Asset Management's Graham Stock said.
+The maiden speech "yesterday was for show but now he (Milei) needs to get down to the hard graft of governing", BlueBay Asset Management's Graham Stock said.

-"There will almost certainly be a new official exchange rate," he said, adding it could even come before the country's local markets open and was expected to move it to around 650 to the dollar from around 360 now.
+"There will almost certainly be a new official exchange rate," he said, adding it was expected to move to around 650 to the dollar from around 360 now.

-One ways locals and internationals were able to trade the peso over the weekend has been in the 24-hour cryptocurrency markets, albeit in tiny volumes compared to traditional FX.
+One way locals and internationals were able to trade the peso over the weekend was in the 24-hour cryptocurrency markets, albeit in tiny volumes compared to the traditional FX ones.

-Tether - another cryptocurrency pegged to the U.S. dollar - was trading at 1,019.7 pesos compared to around 980 after Milei's election win.
+Tether - another cryptocurrency pegged to the U.S. dollar - was trading at 1,019.7 pesos compared to around 980 after Milei's election win three weeks ago.

+In his speech, Milei had highlighted the need to address his country's ticking "debt bomb".

+Serial defaulter Argentina owes over $4 billion to the International Monetary Fund and to private sector creditors by the end of January and $90 billion and $25 billion in local and foreign currency debt payments respectively for 2024 as a whole, JPMorgan calculates.

 U.S. and European-listed shares, known as "depository receipts" were mostly higher, with state oil company YPF up 2.3% in U.S. premarket trading and up 1.2% in Europe

+"The problem is that most people who voted for Milei didn't vote for him because of the economic transformation, but because they hated the other guys," said Viktor Szabo, an emerging market portfolio manager at Abrdn.

+"You can gain time from the market if you make the right noises but you have a population that over the last 50 years has gotten used to Peronism, so it will be hard to explain to them that there is hardship to come."

-(Additional reporting by Bansari Kamdar and Karin Strohecker; Editing by Alexander Smith)
+(Additional reporting by Bansari Kamdar and Karin Strohecker; editing by Alexander Smith and Jason Neely)